lm2r/lmrun/README.md

 3. Follow instructions in `mesh` to deploy the cluster mesh.
 4. Go to `workspace` for example templates and use cases.
 5. Make them yours: change models, tune configuration, add resources, etc..

-> MLOps services like prompt tracing and experiment tracking are coming soon.

 ## Local Environment
 1. Complete [system configuration](#system-configuration).